polius/meteornext-docs/docs/guides/administration.md

 ![alt text](../../assets/deployments/architecture.png "Deployments - Architecture")

-- **Execution Timeout**: This value (numeric) is optional and it's used to limit the execution time per query (in seconds).
+- **Execution Timeout**: This value (numeric) is optional, and it's used to limit the execution time per query (in seconds).
 Queries that take more time to execute will be automatically terminated.
-It's useful if you want to limit the SQL queries that your users can execute avoiding unwanted slow/dangerous queries.
+It's useful if you want to limit the SQL queries that your users can execute, avoiding unwanted slow/dangerous queries.

 **RETENTION**